 Figure 2.4 shows just the X and Y values from the two data sets, in black for the points with a positive correlation between X and Z, and in blue when the correlation is negative.
 Looking by eye at the points and at the axis tick-marks, one sees that, as promised, there is very little change in the marginal distribution of either variable.
-Furthermore, the correlation between X and Y doesn't change much, going only from 0.74 to 0.63.
+Furthermore, the correlation between X and Y doesn't change much, going only from 0.75 to 0.55.
 On the other hand, the regression lines are noticeably different.
-When Cov[X, Z] = 0.1, the slope of the regression line is 0.96 - high values for X tend to indicate high values for Z, which also increases Y. When Cov[X, Z] = -0.1, the slope of the regression line is 0.84, because now extreme values of X are signs that Z is at the opposite extreme, bringing Y closer back to its mean.
-But, to repeat, the difference here is due to a change in the correlation between X and Z, I get $\hat{\beta} = 1, 1$ in the first case and $\hat{\beta} = 1, 1$ in the second.
+When $Cov\left[X,Z\right]=0.1$ , the slope of the regression line is 1.2-high values for X tend to indicate high values for Z, which also increases Y. When $Cov\left[X,Z\right]=-0.1$ , the slope of the regression line is 0.74, because now extreme values of X are signs that Z is at the opposite extreme, bringing Y closer back to its mean.
+But, to repeat, the difference here is due to a change in the correlation between X and Z, not how those variables themselves relate to Y. If I regress Y on X and Z, I get $\widehat{\beta}=0.99,1$ in the first case and $\widehat{\beta}=0.98,1$ in the second.